TritonDataCenter/rfd/rfd/0055/README.md

 namespace usage within a zone, is that things should behave very much as they do currently with our two-level global zone/non-global zone mount lists.
-We start by discussing how things will work under this scenario before going on to extend the behavior for full `mount` namespace usage.
+We start by discussing how things will work under this scenario before going on to extend the behavior for full `mount` namespace usage as needed by lx.

 #### Removing zone.zone_vfslist